lingeringwillx/StructIO/README.md

 **encoding**: the default encoding used by string methods.

 **errors**: the default error handling behavior when encoding or decoding strings.
+More information could be found in [Python's documentation](https://docs.python.org/3/library/codecs.html#error-handlers).

 ### Methods